arthurnn/cheatly/sheets/migrations.md

 ## Rake Tasks:

-- rake db:schema:dump: run after you create a model to capture the schema.rb
+- `rake db:schema:dump`: run after you create a model to capture the schema.rb
-- rake db:schema:import: import the schema file into the current database (on error, check if your schema.rb has `force: true` on the create table statements)
+- `rake db:schema:import`: import the schema file into the current database (on error, check if your schema.rb has `force: true` on the create table statements)
-- rails generate migration (migration name): generate a new migration with a new 'highest' version (run 'rails generate migration' for this info at your fingertips)
+- `rails generate migration (migration name)`: generate a new migration with a new 'highest' version (run 'rails generate migration' for this info at your fingertips)
-- rake db:migrate: migrate your current database to the most recent version
+- `rake db:migrate`: migrate your current database to the most recent version
-- rake db:migrate VERSION=5: migrate your current database to a specific version (in this case, version 5)
+- `rake db:migrate VERSION=5`: migrate your current database to a specific version (in this case, version 5)
-- rake db:rollback: migrate down one migration
+- `rake db:rollback`: migrate down one migration
-- rake db:rollback STEP=3: migrate down three migrations
+- `rake db:rollback STEP=3`: migrate down three migrations
-- rake db:migrate RAILS_ENV=production: migrate your production database
+- `rake db:migrate RAILS_ENV=production`: migrate your production database

 ## SQL: